-The permittee must revise or update the SWP3 within seven days of when any of the following occurs:
+The permittee must revise or update the SWP3, including the site map, within seven (7) days of when any of the following occurs:

 - 1. a change in design, construction, operation, or maintenance that has a significant effect on the discharge of pollutants and that has not been previously addressed in the SWP3; - 2. changing site conditions based on updated plans and specifications, new operators, new areas of responsibility, and changes in BMPs; or - 3. results of inspections or investigations by construction site personnel authorized by the permittee, operators of a municipal separate storm sewer system receiving the discharge, authorized TCEQ personnel, or a federal, state or local agency approving sediment and erosion plans indicate the SWP3 is proving ineffective in eliminating or significantly minimizing pollutants in discharges authorized under this general permit.